-- 2) Provide choices of food and drinks to persons at any time during the day to meet their nutritional needs which includes, at a minimum in addition to the following:
+- 2) Provide choices of food and drinks to persons at any time during the day to meet their nutritional needs in addition to the following:

 - (a) A mid-morning snack,

 - (b) A noon meal, and

 - (c) An afternoon snack.

 Rule 1.6.A.2.c. is in conflict with 42 CFR § 441.301(c)(4)(iv).
 The four (4) hour minimum requirement for provider reimbursement will be removed with the July 2017 E&D Waiver renewal to be submitted by March 2017.
-There will no longer be a minimum amount of hours required for reimbursement.
+There will no longer be a minimum amount of hours achievable long and short-term goals/objectives, and must be monitored by the participant's assigned case manager.